State Patrol’s Super Bowl Sunday safety message

 - If you’re feeling buzzed, you’re probably over the 0.08 limit and risk being arrested for operating while intoxicated if you drive.

-- If you see a vehicle traveling erratically and suspect the driver may be impaired, call 911 (as soon as you can make the call safely) and provide as much detail as possible about your location along with the license plate and description of the other vehicle.
+- If you see a vehicle traveling erratically and suspect the driver may be impaired, call 911 (as soon as you can make the call safely).

 For more information, contact: